jeffreykegler/hoonlint/Lint/TASKS.md

 This is a (subject to revision) plan for work on `hoonlint` and `hoonfmt`.

-## Classify or eliminate unclassified warnings
+## Classify unclassified warnings

-As of this writing (Sun Apr  7 12:41:30 EDT 2019), 3804 "unclassified warnings" remain:
+As of this writing (Sun Apr  7 12:41:30 EDT 2019), these "unclassified warnings" remain:

 * 3779 in `Lint/arvo.lint.out`
 and

 * 25 in `Lint/later.suppressions`.

+The total is 3804.
-I plan, as the next phase, to "classify" this into "spurious warinings" and "anomalies".
+I plan, as the next phase, to "classify" these into "spurious warinings" and "anomalies".
 Spurious warnings will be silenced.
 Anomalies will be added to